 Roseanne – again, the question arises, can we separate the art from the artist?
 Yes, the answer is always yes.
 We’re not stupid and we’re not babies.

 Spiral – the whole thing is in French, but after a while you won’t even notice.
 You’ll either be completely fluent or too busy reading the subtitles.
-Best crime drama of the last 200 years.

 The A Team – BA refuses plane ride, accepts unexpected glass of milk, wakes up on plane, absolutely livid.
 Hang on a second, was it the milk?
 Did someone Cosby his milk?